Cerelac

 Cerelac is a brand of instant cereal made by Nestlé.
 The cereal is promoted for infants between 6 and 24 months old, as a supplement to breast milk when it is no longer the sole item in an infant's diet.
 Cerelac is not a substitute for breast milk, and it is advised to continue breast feeding or infant formula along with Cerelac.
 The product is also sold with the brand name Nestum.

-It is not an advisable food for children under the age of 5, especially in poorer countries as Nestle adds harmful chemicals to the formula to take advantage of the lenient laws.

 The brand was first registered in 1949 and is sold in many countries.

 Ingredients

 In developing countries, Cerelac contains, on average, as much added sugar as if one of these sugar cubes had been added to each serving.

-Like any fortified infant cereal, it contains some vitamins and minerals like iron, along with essential fatty acids.
+Like any fortified infant cereal, Cerelac contains some vitamins and minerals such as iron, along with essential fatty acids.
 Cerelac products also contain probiotics that are found in the digestive tracts of breastfed babies.

-The ingredients depend on which country the product is being sold in; specifically, Nestlé usually adds sugar to the cereal when it is being sold in poorer countries, but not when selling it in wealthier countries.
+The ingredients depend on which country the product is being sold in; specifically, Nestlé usually adds sugar to the cereal when it is being sold in poorer countries, which are not included when selling it in wealthier countries, to take advantage of the lenient laws.

 However, the actual ingredients vary from place to place.
 In countries of Africa, Asia, and Latin America – but not the United States, the United Kingdom, and Germany – Cerelac usually contains between two and seven grams of added sugar.
 Laboratory testing indicates that, on average, the amount of added sugar per serving of cereal is similar to adding one sugar cube to each serving.
 There is no medical benefit to these empty calories, and it is believed that the added sugar promotes tooth decay and childhood obesity.

 In many countries, sugar is legally allowed to be added to baby food, and the amount of added sugar is not legally required to be disclosed; Nestlé complies with the minimum requirements of the local laws, so it adds sugar when allowed and does not disclose the amount of added sugar on the packaging except when required to.